-Catholics around the world are bound to observe fasting and abstinence in certain days of the year.
+Catholics around the world are bound to observe fasting and abstinence on certain days of the year.
 This is challenging but even more so with those who have scrupulosity.
 Following the rules is easy for them but, there is a tendency to overdo it.
 In this Fasting and Abstinence Guide for Scrupulous, we will help scrupulous individuals conquer their anxiety by dissecting the discipline.

 According to the Catechism of the Catholic Church:

-“Abstinence from meat, or from some other food as determined by the Episcopal Conference, is to be observed on all Fridays, unless a solemnity should fall on a Friday.
+Canon 1251 “Abstinence from meat, or from some other food as determined by the Episcopal Conference, is to be observed on all Fridays, unless a solemnity should fall on a Friday.
 Abstinence and fasting are to be observed on Ash Wednesday and Good Friday.”
-Canon 1251

 Let’s start with the first sentence.
 For better understanding, I subdivided it.